Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

    NOTE: Password should have minimum length of 8 characters with minimum 1 lowercase alphabet, 1 uppercase alphabet, 1 alpha numeric and 1 special character.

-1. Command to view the created admins user
+1. View the created admins user.

    ```bash
    cscli admins list